Suryansh1191/hackathon/README.md

 # About Medicall
+###MediCall is an Mobile based application which is use for getting Appointment for OPD in any Hospital(but here we took AIIMS, Raipur just for demonstartion for our Application) where you wants or needs.

 Medicall lets a user:
 1. Book a **Doctor's appointment online for OPD**
 2. Get Information on about the **hospital**